Abstract polytope: Sections

 A k-section is a section of rank k.

 P is thus a section of itself.

 This concept of section does not have the same meaning as in traditional geometry.

 Facets

 The facet for a given j-face F is the (j−1)-section F/∅, where Fj is the greatest face.

-For example, in the triangle abc, the facet at ab is ab/b = {∅, a, b, ab}, which is a line segment.
+For example, in the triangle abc, the facet at ab is ab/∅ = {∅, a, b, ab}, which is a line segment.

 The distinction between F and F/∅ is not usually significant and the two are often treated as identical.

 Vertex figures

 The vertex figure at a given vertex V is the (n−1)-section Fn/V, where Fn is the greatest face.

 For example, in the triangle abc, the vertex figure at b is abc/b = {b, ab, bc, abc}, which is a line segment.
 The vertex figures of a cube are triangles.